 The ability to think critically will often determine your success in life.

-If take all of this at face value, then it’s easy to be deceived, misled or ripped off.
+Let’s face it.
+Every day, we are bombarded by news, social media updates, and an avalanche of information.
+If you take all of this at face value, it’s easy to be deceived, misled or ripped off.

-Sure, this is a skill that needs to be developed in the classroom.
+That’s why it’s important to develop a mindset that focuses on critical thinking.
+This is a skill that needs to be developed in the classroom.
 But it’s also a valuable life skill.

 Let’s get started…